 Prior to working for the Calgary Alliance, Ryan used the practice of community organizing to help organize the Calgary Interfaith Council, The Canadian Interfaith Conversation and the 2010 G8/20 Interfaith Summit.
 Please contact Ryan if you are interested in learning more about the Calgary Alliance for the Common Good, or for any media enquires.

-In 2015, Suzanne began volunteering with the Calgary Alliance and has held the role of co-chair the Reconciliation Action Team until recently.
+In 2015, Miskanahk began volunteering with the Calgary Alliance and has held the role of co-chair the Reconciliation Action Team until recently.
 She helped develop the 5 week training sessions "Wrestling with the Truth of Colonization" and co-facilitated the pilot program in 2020.
-Suzanne will continue her work with the Calgary Alliance for the Common Good, Reconciliation Action team and the IAF NW.
+Miskanahk will continue her work with the Calgary Alliance for the Common Good, Reconciliation Action team and the IAF NW.

 Vincent St. Pierre